 Two constructors are provided for building an instance from either file that live on the filesystem, via from_filesystem() or from a persisted cached record available from the from_cache().
 The filesystem version actively reads all inputs files at object creation time, so this can be costly, especially if repeated.

 '''

 add_file(root, relative_path)

 Add a simple relative path to a file to the FileSet.

-add_glob(root, pattern)

-Recursively add all files matching glob pattern.

 '''

+'''

+copy_all(src_dir, dest_dir)

-copy_all(src_dir, dest_dir) Copy a the given set of files from one location to another.
+Copy a the given set of files from one location to another.

+'''

 files